IVSoftware/arduino-queue/README.md

 If the command is set up as shown, and the [QueueCommand] button is clicked 3x:

 - The Home command always completes before X or Y
-- The X and Y are awaited, but might come back in either order.
+- The X and Y are awaited, and might come back in either order, but is an "atomic" transaction in the sense that both X and Y must complete before the queue will advance to the next program step.
+- A delay, if specified, will execute on the PC side (rather than spin on the Arduino side).

 [![log][1]][1]